-The questions test your ability to understand:
+These questions will test your ability to understand:

-- very simple familiar nouns, words and sentences used in a daily communication situation (friendly or administrative messages and letters);
+- very simple familiar nouns, words, and sentences used in a daily communication situation (friendly or administrative messages and letters);

-- information contained in common documents (classified ads, handouts, brochures, menus and timetables, etc.);
+- information contained in common documents (classified ads, handouts, brochures, menus, and timetables, etc.);

-- information on people, facts or events (personal letters);
+- information on people, facts, or events (personal letters);

 - articles and reports in which the authors take a stand on tangible or abstract subjects;